ipyflow/ipyflow/README.md

 <img src="https://raw.githubusercontent.com/ipyflow/ipyflow/master/img/alt-mode-execute.gif" />
 </p>

-You can also run the magic command `%flow mode normal` in opt out of the default reactive execution mode (in which case, ctr+shift+enter / cmd+shift+enter will switch from being nonreactive to reactive).
+You can also run the magic command `%flow mode lazy` in opt out of the default reactive execution mode (in which case, ctr+shift+enter / cmd+shift+enter will switch from being nonreactive to reactive).
 To reenable reactive execution as the default, you can run `%flow mode reactive`: